Skip to main content

 };

-In the cloud function Node.js environment, it is not possible to directly adopt the ES Module specification for writing code.
-The primary reason is that the default entry file supported by cloud functions (index.js) must adhere to the CommonJS specification, and the file name must be 'index.js'.
-However, Node.js requires that module files conforming to the ES Module specification use the .mjs file extension.
+In the Node.js environment of cloud functions, it is not possible to directly use the ES Module specification to write code.
+The main reason is that the default entry file supported by cloud functions (index.js) must follow the CommonJS specification, and the file name must be 'index.js'.
+However, Node.js requires that module files conforming to the ES Module specification have the extension .mjs.

 Project Structure